jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-55.md

 **This does not mean that they move by themselves.**

-Instead, they are moved in a certain way if if not hindered by any other cause.
+Instead, they are moved in a certain way [by the collective motion of all globules] if if not hindered by any other cause.

 <!-- it should not be thought that I am attributing any thought to them, from which this effort arises;